Medically reviewed by Drugs.com. Last updated on May 18, 2020.

 Genitourinary: Vulvovaginal candidiasis (<2%)

-Hepatic: Increased serum transaminases (3%), increased serum alkaline phosphatase (<2%)
+Hepatic: Increased serum transaminases (3% to 5%), increased serum alkaline phosphatase (<2%)

 Hypersensitivity: Hypersensitivity reaction (<2%)